Frequently Asked Questions

 How can students prepare for the AIO?

-Students are encouraged to sign up to the AIOC Training Site and submit code for past AIO problems.
+Students are encouraged to sign up to the Informatics Training Site and submit code for past AIO problems.
 Their code will be automatically marked.
-All AIO languages except for Java are currently supported.
+All AIO programming languages are supported.
 Note that the training site and the AIO will use a different interface.
 Please see the practise contest page to practise using the AIO interface.

 How is the AIO marked?